My first motorcycle was a revelation. It opened up my world and gave independence and freedom that I could have only dreamed of in 1975.

 The Jawa-CZ 175cc A Seventeen-Year-Olds First Motorcycle Experience

-What seventeen-year-old doesn't hanker after their first biking experience?
-Back in 1975, I was no different.
-All the "cool" lads were tearing up the streets on the motorbikes, and I longed to join them.
+What seventeen-year-old isn't dying to ride a motorcycle?
+Back in 1975, I wanted one so badly.
+All the cool lads were tearing up the streets on the motorbikes, and I longed to join them.

-So it was that in the summer of 1975, that set about taking ownership of my first wheels.
+So, it was in the summer of 1975 that I set about taking ownership of my first wheels.
 I yearned to be mobile for over a year, saving as much as I could over that time to pay for it.

 My Dilemma: The CZ 175, or a Japanese Motorbike?

 But there was only one problem—the price!
 They were tantalizingly close to being affordable, but in reality, purchasing one of these would take me at least another six to eight months of saving.
-I was young, and to have wait for my freedom to travel for this extra time seemed a lifetime away.
+I was young, and didn't want to wait any longer to make the purchase.

 Motorcycles in the Seventies: Two-Stroke Tearaways